GORAM: Graph-oriented ORAM for Efficient Ego-centric Queries on Federated Graphs: Overview

 \subsection{Formalization}

-\tinypara{Roles. } There are three types of roles in the querying process, as shown in Figure~\ref{fig:roles}: arbitrary number of \emph{data providers}, who own private graphs; three \emph{computation servers}, who carry out the secure query processing, during which they communicate with each other through secure channels \eg TLS; and an arbitrary number of \emph{clients} who submit queries to the computation servers and receive the results.
-Similar to \cite{liagouris2023secrecy}, the roles are decoupled.
-Each party can hold any combination of \emph{different} roles, \eg one party can be both a data provider and a computation server.
-By limiting the secure computation on three computation servers, we avoid the need for coordination among the joint data providers, enabling scalability to \emph{any} number of data providers.

 \tinypara{Private ego-centric queries on federated graphs. } We assume a \emph{global} directed graph $G=(V, E)$ is distributed among $N$ data providers $P_i, i \in [N]$, $[N]=\{1, 2, ..., N\}$. $V$ and $E$ denote the vertex and edge sets, respectively.
-Each edge $e \in E$ has a source and destination vertex, $v_s$ and $v_d$.
-We assume the edges are different even if they have the same $(v_s, v_d)$, because they may contain different attributes in the real worlds (\eg timestamps~\cite{linkbench2013}).
-For undirected graphs, we transform them into directed ones by representing each edge with two directed edges.
+Each edge $e \in E$ has a source and a destination vertex, $v_s$ and $v_d$.
+We assume the edges $(v_s, v_d)$ are different because they may contain different attributes, \eg timestamps~\cite{linkbench2013}.
+We transform undirected graphs into directed ones by representing each edge with two directed edges.

-Each data provider $P_i$ therefore owns a private graph $G_i = (V_i, E_i)$, satisfying that $V_i \subseteq V$, $E_i \subseteq E$ and $E = \cup_{i\in[N]} E_i$.
-The global vertex set $V$ is public, enabling the clients to issue queries about the vertices they are interested in.
-Note that the vertices union $\cup_{i\in[N]} V_i \subseteq V$ is unnecessary for any role, and $V$ can be the encoding space of the vertices. $G_i$ should remain private during the process and therefore the global edge set $E$ is private.